 - Cartilage damage from wear and tear

-- Sports-related joint pain that does not improve with rest or physiotherapy
+- Sports-related joint and tendon pain that has not improved with rest or physiotherapy

 - Can reduce pain and improve joint mobility

-- Helps delay or avoid major surgery in some cases
+- May help delay or avoid major surgery in selected cases

 About the Author